-My diet used to be about eighty-five percent carbohydrate.
-So I would just make sure, the evening before the race I would have a little bit more carbohydrate than I would normally have as well.
+My diet used to be about eighty-five per cent carbohydrate.
+So I would just make sure, the evening before the race I would have a little bit more carbohydrates than I would normally have as well.
 So you’re standing on the start line, it doesn’t matter if you’re standing on the start line and you feel about a pound overweight, it doesn’t matter at all, in fact, the sign is it’s a good way to be.

 Hitting that wall